jplenge/taz-downloader/README.md

 A command line tool to download the latest issues from the homeapge of the german newspaper die tageszeitung as epub, pdf or mobi file.

-Usage: ./taz-dl.py -f <format> -d <destination>
+Usage: ./taz-dl.py -f format -d destination

-Available foramts: epub, pdf, mobi
+Available formats: epub, pdf, mobi